taichi-dev/taichi/c_api/docs/taichi/taichi_core.h.md

 - `enumeration.error.not_supported`: The invoked API, or the combination of parameters is not supported by the Taichi C-API.
 - `enumeration.error.corrupted_data`: Provided data is corrupted.
 - `enumeration.error.name_not_found`: Provided name does not refer to any existing item.
-- `enumeration.error.invalid_argument`: One or more function arguments violate constraints specified in C-API documents; or kernel arguments mismatch the kernel argument list defined in the AOT module.
+- `enumeration.error.invalid_argument`: One or more function arguments violate constraints specified in C-API documents, or kernel arguments mismatch the kernel argument list defined in the AOT module.
 - `enumeration.error.argument_null`: One or more by-reference (pointer) function arguments point to null.
 - `enumeration.error.argument_out_of_range`: One or more function arguments are out of its acceptable range; or enumeration arguments have undefined value.
 - `enumeration.error.argument_not_found`: One or more kernel arguments are missing.
 - `enumeration.error.invalid_interop`: The intended interoperation is not possible on the current arch.
-For example, attempts to export a Vulkan object from a CUDA runtime is not allowed.
+For example, attempts to export a Vulkan object from a CUDA runtime are not allowed.
 - `enumeration.error.invalid_state`: The Taichi C-API enters an unrecoverable invalid state.
 Related Taichi objects are potentially corrupted.
 The users *should* release the contaminated resources for stability.
 Please feel free to file an issue if you encountered this error in a normal routine.

 `enumeration.arch`